bayounetta/fx-win32k-report/README.md

 Automated reporting for win32k usage in content processes served up every week!

-To run locally just `npm run process && gatsby develop` then open localhost:8000
+To run locally just `npm i && npm start` then open localhost:8000

 # processing notes for june

 frames[0] is our nt call

 frames[frames.length] is our lowest xul frame